Dyami Brown: Professional career

-Washington Football Team / Commanders (2021–2024)
+Washington Football Team / Commanders

 Brown was selected by the Washington Football Team in the third round (82nd overall) of the 2021 NFL Draft.
 He signed his four-year rookie contract on May 13, 2021.
 Brown made his NFL debut in the opening game of the season, recording 1 reception for −2 yards in a loss to the Los Angeles Chargers.
 He finished his rookie season appearing in 15 games recording 12 receptions for 165 yards and no touchdowns.

 In Week 5 of the 2022 season against the Tennessee Titans, Brown caught two passes for 105 yards with both being touchdown receptions, as well as his first career touchdowns.
 He appeared in 15 games in the 2022 season and had five receptions for 143 yards and two touchdowns.
 In the 2023 season, he appeared in 17 games and started one.
 He recorded 12 receptions for 168 yards and one touchdown.

 In Week 5 of the 2024 season, Brown recorded his fourth career touchdown and 57 receiving yards off two catches in the 34-13 victory over the Cleveland Browns.
 He finished the 2024 regular season with new career highs of 30 receptions and 308 receiving yards.
 In his first playoff appearance, Brown would have a strong performance with five receptions for 89 receiving yards and one touchdown in the Wild Card round win over the Tampa Bay Buccaneers.
 The following week, he recorded six receptions for 98 yards in a win over the Detroit Lions that advanced Washington to the NFC Championship Game.

-Jacksonville Jaguars (2025–present)
+Jacksonville Jaguars

 On March 12, 2025, Brown signed a one-year, $10 million contract with the Jacksonville Jaguars.

+Washington Commanders (second stint)

+On March 19, 2026, Brown signed a one-year, $3 million contract to return to the Washington Commanders.